RAB: Provable Robustness Against Backdoor Attacks: Threat Model and Method Overview

 \subsection{Notation}

 We write random variables as uppercase letters $X$ and use the notation $\Prob_X$ to denote the probability measure induced by $X$ and write $f_X$ to denote the probability density function.
 Realizations of random variables are written in lowercase letters.
-For discrete random variables, we use lowercase letters to denote their probability mass function, e.g. $p(y)$ for a distribution over labels.
+For discrete random variables, we use lowercase letters to denote their probability mass function, e.g. $p(y)$ for distribution over labels.
 Feature vectors are taken to be $d$-dimensional real vectors $x\in\bR^d$ and the set of labels $y$ for a $C$-multiclass classification problem is given by $\cC=\{1,\,\ldots,\,C\}$.
 A training set $\cD$ consists of $n$ (feature, label)-pairs $\cD = \{(x_1,\,y_1),\,\ldots,\,(x_n,\,y_n)\}$.
 For a dataset $\cD$ and a collection of $n$ feature vectors $d = \{d_1,\,\ldots,\,d_n\}$, we write $\cD + d$ to denote the set $\{(x_1 + d_1,\,y_1),\,\ldots,\,(x_n + d_n,\,y_n)\}$.
-We view a classifier as a deterministic function that takes as input a tuple with a test instance $x$ and a training set $\cD$ and returns a class label $y\in\cC$.
+We view a classifier as a deterministic function that takes as input a tuple with a test instance $x$ and training set $\cD$ and returns a class label $y\in\cC$.
 Formally, given a dataset $\cD$ and a test instance $x$, a classifier $h$ learns a conditional probability distribution $p(y\lvert\,x,\,\cD)$ over class labels and outputs the label which is deemed most likely under the learned distribution $p$:

-We omit the dependence on model parameters throughout this paper and tacitly assume that the learned model is based on parameters obtained from training on the dataset $\cD$ via some optimization schemes such as stochastic gradient descent.
+We omit the dependence on model parameters throughout this paper and tacitly assume that the model is optimized based on training dataset $\cD$ via some optimization schemes such as stochastic gradient descent.

-\subsection{Threat Model and The Goal of Defense}
+\subsection{Threat Model and the Goal of Defense}